abdelrahman-mohamed7/Finding-Donors-for-CharityML/README.md

 # Finding Donors for CharityML
-this is an eductional project from machine learning nanodegree on udacity
+this is an educational  project from machine learning nanodegree on udacity